-Pepper Sichuan Whole is an oriental fruit grown on a small ash tree native to the Sichuan province of China.
+Sichuan Pepper is an oriental fruit grown on a small ash tree native to the Sichuan province of China.
 Even though it is called pepper, it is not a true pepper and is not related to black peppercorns, which are from India.
 The berries have a warm peppery fragrance, with citrus notes & a clean fresh aftertaste leaving a slightly numbing sensation on the tongue.
-It is the outer husk which has all the flavour, the internal hard black seed is edible but can add a bitter taste.
-It is a key ingredient in Chinese cuisine and used in some Asian recipes.
-It is used in our chilli sichuan salt and calamari salt and pepper blends.

 - Add towards the end of the cooking

-- For a better flavour roast the berries over a medium heat for 4 minutes
+- For a better flavour roast the berries over medium heat for 4 minutes

 - Add to stir-fries, sauces, spice rubs and braises.

-- In Asian cuisine, use it for make roast duck and pork
+- In Asian cuisine, use it to make roast duck and pork

 - Use to make the popular dishes Bang bang Ji with chicken and Kung Pao Chicken